-"A. This Corporation is authorized to issue two classes of stock to be designated, respectively,"Common Stock and "Preferred Stock."
+"A. This Corporation is authorized to issue two classes of stock to be designated, respectively,"Common Stock" and "Preferred Stock."
 The total number of shares which the Corporation is authorized to issue is 105,000,000 shares.
 100,000,000 shares shall be Common Stock, each having a par value of \$0.001.
 5,000,000 shares shall be Preferred Stock, each having a par value of \$0.001.
 Effective as of 12:01 a.m.
-Eastern time, on the date immediately following the date this Certificate of Amendment of Amended and Restated Certificate of Incorporation is filed with the Secretary of State of the State of Delaware, each ten (10) shares of the Corporation's Common Stock issued and outstanding shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one share of Common Stock (the "Reverse Stock Split"); provided, however, that the Corporation shall issue no fractional shares as a result of the Reverse Stock Split but shall instead pay to the holder of such fractional share a sum in cash equal to such fraction multiplied by the closing sales price of the Corporation's Common Stock as reported on the Nasdaq Global Market (or such other principal market upon which its Common Stock is traded) on the last business day before the date this Certificate of Amendment of Amended and Restated Certificate of Incorporation is filed with the Secretary of State of the State of Delaware."
+Eastern time, on the date immediately following the date this Certificate of Amendement of Amended and Restated Certificate of Incorporation is filed with the Secretary of State of the State of Delaware, each ten (10) shares of the Corporation's Common Stock issued and outstanding shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one share of Common Stock (the "Reverse Stock Split"); provided, however, that the Corporation shall issue no fractional shares as a result of the Reverse Stock Split but shall instead pay to the holder of such fractional share a sum in cash equal to such fraction multiplied by the closing sales price of the Corporation's Common Stock is traded) on the last business day before the date this Certificate of Amendement of Amended and Restated Certificate of Incorporation is filed with the Secretary of State of such fractional share a sum in cash equal to such fraction multiplied by the closing sales price of the Corporation's Common Stock is traded) on the last business day before the date this Certificate of Amendement of Amended and Restated Certificate of Incorporation is filed with the Secretary of State of the State of Certificate of Incorporation is filed with the Secretary of State of the State of Delaware."